Taarts/blackJack/README.md

             Can you write a step by step algorithm for playing the game?
             You should be able to turn these instructions over to someone else and have them follow them step-by step like a recipe.

+            When the dealer has served every player, the dealers face-down card is turned up.
+If the total is 17 or more, it must stand.
+If the total is 16 or under, they must take a card.
+The dealer must continue to take cards until the total is 17 or more, at which point the dealer must stand.

 -------------------------------------/ /-------------------------------------------

 ## P:roblem: